Spike System FAQs

 Q: Can the Spike System be purchased with all tri-clamps?

 A: At this time we do not offer the system with tri-clamp fittings.
 We have specially designed pickup tubes, quick connect fittings, HERMS coil, false bottom, pumps, hoses, etc all to work perfectly well together in the standard NPT threading.
-The TC fittings are not needed on the hot side of brewing.
 The system has been designed so a CIP cleaning process can be performed and all components and internals will be clean.

 Q: Can I purchase the Spike System without the _______________ (pumps, controller, etc)?